pmp-library/pmp-library/docs/tutorial.md

 # Tutorial {#tutorial}

 This section provides a hands-on tutorial on the basic usage of the pmp-library.
-Since working with polygon meshes is the focus of the library, this tutorial uses the pmp::SurfaceMesh class throughout the examples.
-However, the general concepts such as iterating through the entities of a data set naturally transfer to other representations as well.
-For a thorough introduction into goemetry and polygon mesh processing we refer to the book of Botsch et al.
+For a thorough introduction into polygon mesh processing we refer to the book of Botsch et al. \cite botsch_2010_polygon.
-\cite botsch_2010_polygon.

 ## Introduction